ajcr/ajcr.github.io/_posts/2016-04-01-fast-inverse-square-root-python.md

     y = y * (threehalfs - (x2 * y * y))
     return float(y)
 ```
-Using `view` looks a lot neater than `struct.pack`/`struct.upack`.
+Using `view` looks a lot neater than `struct.pack` and `struct.upack`.
 The function gives the same result as the previous two:

 ```
 >>> numpy_isqrt(16.0)
 0.24957678739619552
 ```
-i

 ## Timings

 All of these functions are too slow and too inaccurate to be of any practical use in normal code.
 For comparison, here's a function for the inverse square root as it should be implemented in Python: